How to Use Mailvelope to Send Encrypted Emails

 email-encryption-Mailvelope

-This mess will be pushed to the email once you click on Transfer.
-The email is now ready to be sent to the recipient(s).
+Once you click on Transfer, this mess will be pushed to the email, which is now ready to be sent to the recipient(s).

 email-encryption-Mailvelope